decentralized-identity/keri/docs/Glossary.md

 [Source: chapter Pre-rotation in whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)

 #### Transaction Event Log
-Also `TEL`: An externally anchored transactions via cryptographic commitments in a `KEL`.\
+Also `TEL`: An externally anchored transactions log via cryptographic commitments in a `KEL`.\
 The set of transactions that determine registry state form a log called a Transaction Event Log (TEL).
 The TEL provides a cryptographic proof of registry state by reference to the corresponding controlling KEL.
 Any validator may therefore cryptographically verify the authoritative state of the registry.
 <img src="../images/TEL-and-KEL.png" alt="TEL and KEL" border="0" width="600">